-What does the 'no worse off' principle mean?
+What is the 'no worse off' principle?

-The term 'no worse off' is something the Department of Health, Disability & Ageing is using to define a client's individual contribution (fees) towards the cost of their care.
+The term 'no worse off' is something the Department of Health, Disability & Ageing uses to define a client's individual contribution (fees) towards the cost of their care.

 This principle applies only to Grandfathered clients who were either receiving a Home Care Package, or, on the National Priority System (waiting list), or assessed as eligible for a Home Care Package, as of 12 September 2024.